yomimono/stitchcraft/README.md

 * `decompress` to version 0.9.0: `opam pin add decompress.0.9.0`
 * `imagelib` and `imagelib-unix` to an unmerged branch: `opam pin add https://github.com/cfcs/ocaml-imagelib.git#gif_prelim`.

-Then `dune build` in the top-level directory of your clone of this repository.
+Then `dune build` in the top-level directory of your cloned repository.
+You should also be able to `dune exec` any of the programs.

-Soon, you will be able to `opam install` stitchcraft.
-For the moment, installation is not tested and you should just run everything with `dune exec`.
+Installation is not currently supported for version treadmill reasons; watch this space.

 ### If you are not familiar with this toolstack: